Missed-Question Notebook and Final Readiness Metrics

 DayFocus

-7Mixed timed set and notebook update
+7Mixed timed set under the clock; update the notebook

 6Subnetting, routing, VLAN, and wireless weak spots

-5Ports, secure protocols, network services, and appliances
+5Ports, secure protocols, network services, appliances

 4Troubleshooting tools and command output